 The current method in the UK is printing BIM models to a large A3 sheet of paper, with hundreds of dimension lines included, allowing installers to then measure manually using tape measures and string line.

 Is this BIM?

-- How have I transferred my information (I in BIM) to site accurately?
+- Have I transferred my information (I in BIM) to site accurately?